ataichi/ataichi.github.io/blazemeter.md

 	`<name>` is for you to have a unique bluemix url

 6. Go to your [Bluemix](https://ibm.biz/bluemixph) browser and click Dashboard from the top navigator.
 7. From the Dashboard, you'll see your project `blazetutorial-<name>`.
-Click the Deploy button.
+Click the Deploy button within its box.
-8.
+>Take note of the url of the application.

+#### Test with BlazeMeter
+1. Go to Bluemix.
+(While logged in) Click `Dashboard` and click `USE SERVICES OR APIS`.
+2. In the search bar, type `BlazeMeter`.
+Choose `BlazeMeter` under DevOps, supply a service name and click create.
+3. Wait for it.. until the `OPEN BLAZEMETER DASHBOARD` appears, then click it.
+You will be redirected to the blazemeter site.
+4. Click `Add URL List Test`.
+5.